 Responsible to the Management Board for the planning and implementation of the EAB's knowledge transfer activities

-The mission of EAB-TEC is to support and promote skills, training and education in the field of biometrics and related identity technologies and services in Europe for the benefit of citizens and for the world.
+The role of the Training and Education (T&E) Committee of the EAB is to support and promote skills, training and education in the field of biometrics and related identity technologies and services in Europe.
 It aims to do this by providing a forum from amongst the members of the EAB with an interest in this mission and by establishing and engaging in activities that support it.

 Terms of reference

 - Overseeing the creation of capability to deliver the knowledge transfer strategy

 - Recommending changes to the EAB's knowledge transfer strategic direction

 - Supporting the development and enhancement of knowledge transfer activities